ResourcesBusiness 101

 3. Limited Liability Company (LLC)

-An LLC, or limited liability company, shields your personal assets from business liabilities, unlike a sole proprietorship where there's no legal separation between you and the business.
-So if your LLC goes bankrupt or you face a lawsuit, they can’t come after your house, car, or personal bank accounts.
+An LLC shields your personal assets from business liabilities.
+If your LLC goes bankrupt or faces a lawsuit, creditors can't come after your house, car, or personal bank accounts.

 How to become one: Forming an LLC involves selecting a unique business name and filing articles of organization with your state's Secretary of State office online.
 You may also wish to get an Employer Identification Number (EIN) for your business, so you don’t have to hand out your Social Security number to clients.